 We present here data from the Electric Fields and Waves (EFW) instrument [Gustafsson et al., 1997] and Fluxgate Magnetometer (FGM) [Balogh et al., 2001] instruments on the four Cluster spacecraft.
-The Cluster spacecraft were launched in 2000 in a polar orbit with an apogee of 19.8 $R_E$ and a perigee of 4.0 $R_E$ , in geocentric distance.
-The data are available from the Cluster Active Archive.
+The Cluster spacecraft were launched in 2000 in a polar orbit with an apogee of 19.8 R_E and a perigee of 4.0 R_E , in geocentric distance.
+The data are available from the Cluster Science Archive.

-Figure 1 shows data from an auroral zone crossing in the Northern Hemisphere on 2003-12-25.
+Figure 1 shows data from an auroral zone crossing in the Northern Hemisphere on 25 December 2003.
 Ephemeris data are given in the figure, taking C3 as the reference spacecraft.
-The four panels show the Z-component of the residual magnetic field ( $\Delta B{\rm Z,MEE}$ ) and the $\bar{Y}$ -component of the electric field $(E{Y,MEE})$ for the four cluster spacecraft C1-C4, with the electric field indicated by the blue curve, and the magnetic field by the red one.
-The coordinate system used is the magnetic-field-model, east, equatorward (MEE) system, where the X-component is along a model geomagnetic field, Y is directed towards magnetic east, and Z is directed equatorward.
-The residual magnetic field is obtained by subtracting a background magnetic field determined by smoothing the original measurement with a sliding window with a width of 400 seconds.
+The four panels show the Z component of the residual magnetic field ($\Delta B{Z,MEE}$) and the Y component of the electric field ($E{Y,MEE}$) for the four Cluster spacecraft C1-C4, with the electric field indicated by the blue curve, and the magnetic field by the red one.
+The coordinate system used is the magnetic-field-model, east, equatorward (MEE) system, where the X component is along a model geomagnetic field, Y is directed toward magnetic east, and Z is directed equatorward.
+The residual magnetic field is obtained by subtracting a background magnetic field determined by smoothing the original measurement with a sliding window with a width of 400 s.
 The satellite separation at this time was of the order of 200 km.

 It is clear from Figure 1 that there is a substantial correlation between these two mutually orthogonal components of the electric and magnetic fields over the whole auroral zone crossing and for all four spacecraft.
-Although this correlation breaks down on the smallest scales, and at some localized regions, we regard it as a clear indication of ionospheric conditions associated with a relative uniform conductivity.